jamalmazrui/KeyLine/help/KeyLine.md

 xlStruct \<File\>

 The .xlsx file passed as a parameter will be described, including structural information about its sheets and data regions.

+## jsCalc.cmd = Calculate an expression with jsScript

+Syntax:\
+jsCalc \<Expression\>

+Pass a quoted expression in the jScript language (an earlier, Microsoft version of JavaScript), and the result of its evaluation will be output to the console.

+## vbCalc.cmd = Calculate an expression with VBScript

+Syntax:\
+vbCalc \<Expression\>

+Pass a quoted expression in the VBScript language, and the result of its evaluation will be output to the console.

 ## docxFormat.cmd = Convert to auto-formatted Word tables